MaxencePajot/number_frequencies/README.md

 `uv sync`

-or

-`pip install .`

 You also need R for the plots.
-The R version used 4.5.0
+The R version used is 4.5.0

 # Use

 Since these are notebooks for visualisation, it is best to run all cells sequentially.
+To run all notebooks, run the command line: for f in *.ipynb; do uv run --with jupyter jupyter nbconvert --to notebook --inplace --execute "$f"; done